yashrsharma44/yashrsharma44.github.io/content/_index.md

 +++
-title = "The Blag"
+title = "Yash Sharma"
-description = "Blog of xypnox, a collection of Literature, Computing and Philosophy" paginate_by = 10 sort_by = "date"
+description = "Happy space for scribbling down my thoughts, penning down my experiences with Software and Open Source" paginate_by = 10 sort_by = "date"
 +++